shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

 If the verification failed, the email also contains details of the reason.

 If the verification was successful, the custom email address is ready to be used.
-You can now enable sending Service Desk emails with the custom email address.
+You can now enable sending Service Desk emails via the custom email address.

 #### Troubleshooting your configuration